Total Deer Harvest Up 9% for 2017-18

 Figure 2 depicts each individual season and its harvest total.

 As usual, more deer were harvested in the larger counties.
-Hunters harvested 5,141 deer in Osage County, while Pittsburg County yielded 3,391, and Creek County gave up 2,831 deer.
-Table 1 shows harvest by county, season and sex on the state’s private lands.
+Hunters harvested 5,141 deer in Osage County, while Pittsburg County yielded 3,391, and Creek County gave up 2,83 deer.
+Table 1 (see below) shows harvest by county, season and sex on the state’s private lands.
 Harvest data from Wildlife Management Areas (WMAs) and other public hunting areas is not included in order to level the playing field when looking at county-by-county harvest.
 This is because some counties in the southeast have hundreds of thousands of acres available for public hunting, while other counties do not offer similar opportunities

 Even with roughly 95 percent of Oklahoma land being privately owned, hunters have a great opportunity to use public hunting areas such as Department-managed WMAs, national wildlife refuges, and some state parks and recreation areas.
-Table 2 details deer harvest by WMA, season and sex.
+Table 2 (see below) details deer harvest by WMA, season and sex.

 Some Oklahomans do not realize that mule deer inhabit some of the state’s westernmost counties and can be harvested using the deer hunting license.
 Hunters reported taking 196 mule deer from 13 counties during the 2017-18 deer season.
 With regulations in place to prevent taking antlerless mule deer during gun seasons, only two antlerless mule deer were harvested.
-A breakdown of mule deer harvest is shown in Table 3.
+A breakdown of mule deer harvest is shown in Table 3 (see below).

 Every year, the Oklahoma Department of Wildlife Conservation contacts hunters to participate in the Game Harvest Survey.
 This long-running, scientific survey allows the Department to better understand hunter participation and success rates, as well as shape future regulations regarding game species big and small.
 Success rates from each season are shown in Figure 3.